The IKF Asia-Oceania Korfball Championship 2022 is on: daily updates here

 Where to follow

-All fans around the world will be able to watch and follow this tournament live on youtube.com/ikfchannel, as well as on social media on IKF Asia profiles and the hashtags #AK4 and #korfball, with the best image galleries, clips and highlights.
+All fans around the world were able to watch and follow all games live for free on youtube.com/ikfchannel, as well as on social media on the hashtags #U17KWC and #korfball, with the best image galleries, clips and highlights.

-You can find all this content and much more visiting the following official IKF profiles (see below):
+You can find all this content again, and much more, visiting the LOC profiles shown on top and on the following official IKF profiles:

 ► facebook.com/korfball.org